Achyut-0705/Django-Blog-App/README.md

 `pip install boto3`

-Now clone this repo and insert your s3 credentials in credentials.env file
+Now clone this repo and insert your s3 credentials in Credentials.env file

 Feel free to fork this and modify.
 Cheers to developers community.
 Always